cholmes/mapstory/manual/manual.rst

 it is displayed either in a map or on it's own.
 A StoryLayer has a default style and zero or more optional styles that it can be displayed with.
-The default style is how the StoryLayer will be displayed on the info page and will also be the default when added to a StoryMap.
-When in a StoryMap, a StoryLayer may appear multiple times with different styles applied.
+The default style is how the StoryLayer will be displayed on the info page and will also be the default when added to a MapStory.
+When in a MapStory, a StoryLayer may appear multiple times with different styles applied.

 One can manage the default style, upload additional styles, or download styles